Shakya-Fernando/data-analytics/README.md

 |-----------------------------------|-------------------------------------|
 | <img src="images/trend1.png" width="500"/> | <img src="images/salary.png" width="500"/> |

-### Part 4: Discussion
-- **Scenario 1:**
-  - Recommend a university major for a high school student in Queensland aiming for a job with a good income (≥80K).

-- **Scenario 2:**
-  - Provide recommendations for Griffith University to adjust admission numbers across different majors based on job market data.

 ## Approach
 The assignment employs:
 - Data cleaning techniques to normalize and standardize the dataset.